 Access to confidential personnel files shall be limited to the employee, the elected official or department head of the employee, Human Resources Department, County Auditor, and other persons authorized by the County Attorney on a need-to-know basis.
 Employees who wish to review their file should contact a representative of the Human Resources Department for an appointment to review their personnel file.
+Employees are not entitled to a copy of their personnel file materials and records at any time during the course of their employment or after separation from employment.

 The Human Resources Department shall not provide any information pursuant to a subpoena or court order sooner than ten (10) calendar days after the date of receipt of subpoena or court order.
 Within five (5) calendar days of the receipt of the subpoena, the County Attorney shall notify the affected employee(s) of receipt of the subpoena to permit the employee(s) to seek any appropriate judicial relief from that subpoena.